Klobasnek or Sausage and Cheese Kalaches

 klobasnek dough recipe, sausage cheese kolache, Klobasnek, what is a kolache

-This post contains affiliate links which means if you make a purchase we might receive a small commission at not additional cost to you.
+This post contains affiliate links which means if you make a purchase we might receive a small commission at no additional cost to you.

-What is a kolache:
+What is a Kolache:

 There is actually a “debate” concerning the name.
 On one side of the discussion is that anything savory or with meat is not a “kolache” but a “Klobasnek” leaving only the sweet that are called Kolaches.